hadirezaei1377/redis/intro.md

 redis is not a db but we can have back up from data when we want periodic, for example every 20 seconds store data in hard drive we can set it 1 second and use redis as a db.

+redis increase ping time between client and server redis is single core and uses just one core, it helps redis to verify requests so redis has interact with just one core of cpu, for example its impossible two requests come up for changing one things in redis

+redis is a tool for access data quickly.